The Sign of Four - Part Ten

 Watched me beg for my life and they did nothing

-Well, let me tell you something You can praise him all you want, and you can try and denigrate me and my friends, but the fact of the matter is, who poured whiskey down my throat to numb the pain?
+You can praise him all you want, and you can try and denigrate me and my friends.
+But the fact of the matter is, who poured whiskey down my throat to numb the pain?
+Sing did.

 Who severed my leg to save my life?
+Akbar did.

 And who sealed the wound as my blood pooled into the hollows of that temple?
+Khan did.

-Where was Sholto?
+Where was Shoto?

 Where was Morstom?